apugachev/MyUniver/README.md

 ## Idea

 The idea of my app is the following.
-Each student of the group in the university or each pupil of the class in the school shares with his group or class mates where would he go the next day.
-This information gathers on the server and each student can see where would all his group or class mates go the next day.
+Each student of the group in the university  shares with his group mates where would he go the next day.
+This information is stored on the server and each student can see where would all his group mates go the next day.

 ## Structure of any Android app